 - Plaintiff v Defendant (Idaho 2020) $550,000 Settlement: The defendant failed to yield the right-of-way at an uncontrolled intersection, resulting in a collision with the plaintiff.
 The plaintiff suffered a neck injury at C6-7 requiring surgery for an anterior cervical discectomy and fusion (ACDF) with allograft.
 Right shoulder injury requiring surgery for rotator cuff repair, subacromial decompression, distal clavicle excision, and biceps tenodesis.

 - Vitus v.
 Southern Oregon Edu.
 (Oregon 2019) $400,121 Verdict: Plaintiff suffered back injuries and whiplash and had continuing pain.
-Plaintiff’s orthopedic expert identified annular tears on the MRI and recommended that Plff undergo surgery for an anterior cervical discectomy and fusion (ACDF) but stated that it is up to Plff whether she does the surgery or not.
+Plaintiff’s orthopedic expert identified annular tears on the MRI and recommended that Plaintiff undergo surgery for an anterior cervical discectomy and fusion (ACDF), but stated that it is up to Plaintiff whether she does the surgery or not.
 In his perpetuation deposition, he gave a 55% likelihood that Plff needs this surgery.

 - Holland v.
 State Farm (Idaho 2018) $112,500 Verdict: Plaintiff was hit in a low-speed collision.
-Prior to accident she had undergone 2 prior ACDF surgeries for pre-existing injuries.
-She sued the at-fault driver alleging that the collision required her to undergo a third ACDF surgery.
+Prior to the accident, she had undergone 2 prior ACDF surgeries for pre-existing injuries.
+She sued the at-fault driver, alleging that the collision required her to undergo a third ACDF surgery.
 Jury awarded $112,500.

-- Sala v White (New Jersey 2014) $550,000 Settlement: Defendant ran a stop sign and struck plaintiff’s vehicle causing aggravation of plaintiff’s pre-existing back injury.
-Plaintiff underwent ACDF surgery to treat multiple cervical disc herniations and surgery to repair torn rotator cuff injury from accident.
+- Sala v White (New Jersey 2014) $550,000 Settlement: Defendant ran a stop sign and struck the plaintiff’s vehicle, causing aggravation of the plaintiff’s pre-existing back injury.
+Plaintiff underwent ACDF surgery to treat multiple cervical disc herniations and surgery to repair a torn rotator cuff injury from an accident.

-- Koon v Auto Owners Ins (Michigan 2010) $115,000 Settlement: Plaintiff alleged that he suffered progressive injuries to his cervical spine in auto collision and that ACDF surgery was necessary treatment.
-Insurance company disputed whether surgery was necessary but eventually agreed to settle.
+- Koon v Auto Owners Ins (Michigan 2010) $115,000 Settlement: Plaintiff alleged that he suffered progressive injuries to his cervical spine in an auto collision and that ACDF surgery was necessary treatment.
+The insurance company disputed whether surgery was necessary, but eventually agreed to settle.

 Contact Miller & Zois About Your Back Injury Case